 Pipelines survive infrastructure outages; common delivery patterns can be stored in global libraries that are shared across various teams.

 Pipelines are durable and resumable.
 Thus, if you support an engineering team whose application delivery spans multiple days, you can support them with the confidence to know that pipelines has inbuilt resilience to survive infrastructure failure.
-The pipeline job continues running even if the master fails.
+The pipeline job continues running even if the controller fails.
 If you use CloudBees Jenkins Platform - your job can resume from the last checkpoint on executor failures.

 Pipelines follow the DRY principle - your team can capture common deliverability patterns (“deploy to Tomcat”) into functions that can be invoked by teams that you support.
 Thus, your team can share best practices within the organisation.